varnishcache/varnish-cache/doc/sphinx/tutorial/esi.rst

 On most web sites a lot of content is shared between pages.
-Regenerating this content for every page view is wasteful and ESI tries to address that lettting you decide the cache policy for each fragment individually.
+Regenerating this content for every page view is wasteful and ESI tries to address that letting you decide the cache policy for each fragment individually.

 In Varnish we've only implemented a small subset of ESI.
 As of 2.1 we